Terry Hu: Acting career

-Writing & translating career
+Writing and translating career

 In 1986, Hu gave up her acting career to focus on writing and translating, and became one of the pioneers of the New Age in Taiwan.
 She has translated the works of Jiddu Krishnamurti, Pema Chödrön, A. H. Almaas and Ken Wilber.
-She has emerged as “a leading figure of Taiwan’s New Age and an inventive individual in the New Age’s global dissemination,” and has described “women as being particularly receptive to New Age thought and having a vital role to play in planetary transformation.”
+She has emerged as "a leading figure of Taiwan's New Age and an inventive individual in the New Age's global dissemination," and has described "women as being particularly receptive to New Age thought and having a vital role to play in planetary transformation."

 Personal life

 On May 6, 1980, Hu married Taiwanese writer, historian and politician Li Ao.
 Their love story was even featured by Time.
 Their wedding was held in Li's living room.
 Hu chose her pajama as her wedding dress.

 But the couple divorced on August 28, 1980, after about three months of marriage (115 days in total).
 Since their divorce, the two often have had mutual criticism.

 On November 25, 1994, Hu gave birth to her only daughter, Hu Jiesheng (胡潔生), as a single mother.
 Hu has never publicly revealed the child's biological father.